USH3R/PREDICTIVE-BUSINESS-SABERMETRICS-Heuristic-Risk-Modeling-Vendor-Mapping-Engine/README.md

 **PREDICTIVE BUSINESS SABERMETRICS: Heuristic Risk Modeling Vendor Mapping Engine**

 A GitHub-based risk engine automating the "Cold Fact" logic from critial rhetoric and data research.
 It applies a weighted heuristic—Schadenfreude (Market Sentiment), Legacy Debt (NIST-based hardware audits), and Financial Velocity to score vendor integrity.
 Featuring SPSS-style tables, bar charts, and "Critical Rhetoric" reports, it predicts supply chain hits or strikeouts.

+This is the strategic landing page.
+It bridges my Research Proposal #3 and the Executive Summary to the application.
+    The Heuristic Origin: The engine is built on the Purposive Sampling and Heuristic Logic established in my 2023 University of West Florida research in Dr. Gilmore's class.
+    The "Cold Facts" Philosophy: Defines the Schadenfreude Index as the evolution of my consumer sentiment studies.
+    PDF Links: Direct links to the Research Proposal #3 (Toy Revitalization) and the Legacy Hardware Executive Summary provide the academic and technical "warrants" for this tool.